 Name of Church St. Gianna Oratory/Holy Family Church

-Music The Latin Masses have a beautiful traditional choir on weekends; the New Masses often do not have music.
+Music The Latin Masses have a traditional choir on weekends; the New Masses often do not have music.

 Fellow parishioners The oratory/parish is surrounded by a poor Hispanic community and an industrial area.
 Those who come are usually drawn by the traditional Latin Mass, as well as some who live locally in the community.

 Parish bulletin Available online.

 Additional observations St. Gianna Oratory/Holy Family Church is a combined church that operates out of the same historic church building.
 Canon von Menshengen leads both communities.
 The parish is one of Tucson’s historic landmarks and the oldest parish within the city limits.

 It was founded a century ago by Carmelite Fathers Father Lucas of St. Joseph and Father Eduardo of the Child Jesus, both of whom would be martyred during the Spanish Civil War in 1936.
 Pope Benedict beatified both in 2007 (two of 497 martyrs of Spain he beatified), bestowing on them the title of Blessed.
 St. Gianna’s/Holy Family is a haven for Catholics who prefer the old liturgy and draws many homeschooling families.